Procedure: Fraud and Corruption Control

 - appears to be without foundation or to be not made in good faith; or

-- warrants further investigation and/or other appropriate action, including seeking further advice, action under the Research misconduct procedure, referral to the Director, Human Resources in relation to a Code of Conduct matter, or referral to the Chief Operating Officer in relation to matters of a more complex or serious nature including possible referral to the Australian Federal Police.
+- warrants further investigation and/or other appropriate action, including action under the Research Misconduct procedure, referral to the Chief People Officer in relation to a Code of Conduct matter, referral to the Chief Operating Officer or referral the University’s General Counsel in relation to matters of a more complex or serious nature including possible referral to the Australian Federal Police.

 - In deciding the appropriate action to take, the Director CGRO will take into account such factors as: